awsdocs/aws-sdk-for-javascript-v3/doc_source/messaging-app-browser-script.md

 In this topic, you create a the browser script for the app\.
 When you have created the browser script, you bundle it into a file called `main.js` as described in [Bundling the JavaScript](#messaging-app-bundle)\.

-Create a file named `index.ts`\.
-Copy and paste the code from [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services/message-app/js/index.html) into it\.
+Create a file named `index.js`\.
+Copy and paste the code from [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/cross-services/message-app/js/index.js) into it\.

 This code is explained in the following sections: